Stock Brokers For

 Pros

-- Price: Unlike TD, RBC standard commission is $9.95 per trade regardless of the account size or trading activity.
-Furthermore, traders who perform 150 trades or more (called very active traders by RBC) see a price drop to $6.95 per trade.
-Sadly, options trading is subjected to different prices.
+- Price: RBC Direct Investing’s standard commission is $9.95 per trade regardless of account size.
+Traders who complete 150 or more trades per quarter (called “very active traders” by RBC) see a reduced rate of $6.95 per trade.
+Options trading is subject to separate pricing — check the provider’s website for current rates.

 - Price: $9.95 per trade is only $0.04 cheaper than TD, which is still a stiff price to pay per trade.
 Moreover, there is different pricing for commodities trading which is $11.2 per contract or $8.2 per contract for very active traders.